Bolle1987/Unattended_Installation/README.md

 ### <ins>Method 2: Create a Custom ISO File</ins>

 1. Download your preferred `autounattend.xml` file and save it on your computer.
-2. Download the [Windows 10](https://www.microsoft.com/en-us/software-download/windows10) or [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) ISO file depending on the version you want.
+2. Download the [Windows 11](https://www.microsoft.com/en-us/software-download/windows11) ISO file depending on the version you want.
 3. Download and Install [AnyBurn](https://anyburn.com/download.php)
    - In AnyBurn, select the “Edit Image File” option.
    - Navigate to and select the Official Windows ISO file you downloaded in Step 2.